learn-co-curriculum/bubble-sort/README.md

 Lastly, you may wish to look up how to swap values in whichever language you choose to solve the problem in.
 Some languages, like Ruby and JavaScript provide shortcuts!

+When you write up the explanation of your solution, don't forget to calculate Big O for its time complexity.

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## Before you start coding: